NabilSli/NabilSli/README.md

     I use React, NodeJS, ViteJS, Express, MongoDB.

-    Finally, I make youtube videos on how to build you own computer and thec news.
+    Finally, I make youtube videos on how to build you own computer and tech news.

 [Website] (https://slimani-nabil.netlify.app/) ~ [Linkedin] (www.linkedin.com/in/nabil-slimani-620848272)